wphogan/wp-gulp/README.md

 ### Gulp Tasks:
 - **gulp**
-  - watch changes made to SCSS files in the Sass folder.
-Once a file is edited and saved, it runs the 'styles' task, combs the SCSS file, and injects the new CSS into the browser via LiveReload.
+  - This is the deafult task.
+When an SCSS file is edited and saved, the 'styles' task (see below) will run and the browser will reload.
+Edits to other file types will reload the browser via LiveReload.
 - **gulp styles**
   - compile, auto-prefix, and minify SCSS files in the Sass folder into a single CSS file.
-A source map is added to the CSS file.
-Errors in Sass code will produce a desktop alert (Mac only).
+A source map is added to directory of the CSS file.
+Errors in SCSS code will produce a desktop alert (Mac only).
 - **gulp js**
-  - concatenate and minify all non-minified javascript files in the theme's javascript directory
+  - concatenate and minify all non-minified javascript files in the theme's javascript directory.
+Newly minified files are suffixed with '.min.js'.
 - **gulp images**
-  - optimize any images in the theme's image folder
+  - optimize any images in the theme's images folder
-- **gulp scss2sass**
-  - converts scss files to sass files
-- **gulp sass2scss**
-  - converts sass files to scss files
 - **gulp comb**
-  - 'combs' Sass file -- organizes properties, adds and removes spaces and tabs as necessary, etc. For full configuration list, see 'config/csscomb_config.json'
+  - 'combs' SCSS file -- organizes properties, adds and removes spaces and tabs as necessary, etc. For full configuration list, see 'config/csscomb_config.json'
 - **gulp lint**
-  - checks Sass file primarily for mergeable selectors and duplicate properties.
+  - checks SCSS file primarily for mergeable selectors and duplicate properties.
 For full configuration list, see 'config/sass_lint_config.yml'
 - **gulp clean**
-  - runs gulp comb, lint, and images
+  - runs gulp 'comb', 'lint', and 'images'

 ### Tips for Quick WP-Gulp Installation and Execution (Mac)
 To rapidly install and run WP-Gulp, edit your bash_profile: